pantuza/domino-problem/README.md

 Written by Gustavo Pantuza <gustavopantuza@gmail.com>

+### One Line Solution

+The following solution is for those who like One Line of Code programming.
+Kudos for [Christian Clauss](https://github.com/cclauss) for contributing with the following code:

 ```python
 # one liner...
 sum(sum(c) for c in (((a + b) % 2 for a in range(b+1)) for b in range(7)))